 For nearly all of us, when we take our first run or walk on a treadmill, we tend to step all over the place, bouncing as we stride.
 This takes extra energy, and you actually burn more calories than your treadmill thinks.

 As a new treadmill runner you will likely tire a lot quicker due to the inefficient stride.
 But luckily as your skills advance, you'll probably learn how to be more efficient.

 This difference in efficiency is an important consideration to take into account when counting burned calories, which a treadmill simply can't predict.

 The truth is, there are other options to a treadmill calorie counter.
 These include wearable fitness trackers, and apps where you input all of your food and activity to track calories in and calories out.

 Choices will generally depend on your personal preferences and your goals.
 If you are looking for a tool which can give a boost to your weight loss journey, a fitness tracker may be your best option.

-If you don't want to fiddle with apps or fitness watches, try to find a treadmill which uses a more advanced technology to track your calorie burn, which you can find here.
+If you don't want to fiddle with apps or fitness watches, try to find a treadmill which uses a more advanced technology to track your calorie burn.
 Ideally, this would be one which takes more factors into account, such as age, gender, weight and heart rate.